tigertheissuetracker/ChargerDaytonaIssues/README.md

 ## Disclaimer

 I do not own a Charger Daytona.
-I do like the car very much and hope to own one someday.

 I am not affiliated in any way with Dodge, Stellantis, or any other private company.
 I am simply a private individual interested in collecting technical information about issues affecting the Charger Daytona.